 - Girls need to know that we love them, but they want to know that we are proud of them.
 And these two things are different.
 “I’m proud of you,” says, “I like you!”

 - Performance pride says, “I’m proud of you when you’ve done something well.”
 This can create pressure to keep performing—to be uncommonly beautiful, wealthy, and thin to be celebrated.
-However, many girls perform better when they feel valuable first.
+However, many girls perform better when they feel valued first.

 - This doesn’t mean we have to stop performance pride.
 Celebrating our daughters when they perform well is a good thing.
 But daughters also need “essence pride,” or to know that daddy is proud of them because of who they are.
 This isn’t an either-or issue.
 Performance pride and essence pride are both a part of raising girls well!